Anshika-at-git/Fake-News-Detector/README.md

 Although this version doesn’t use BERT or XGBoost yet, I plan to implement both in an upgraded model soon.
 I’m currently learning these technologies and will release an advanced version once I gain confidence.

-This isn’t just a one-time project for me — it’s a stepping stone to a career where I hope to **merge AI with national service**.

 ---

-## 🧠 Relevance to Defense
+## 🧠 Relevance

 Fake news is often used as a **psychological weapon**, spreading chaos, confusion, or hate.
-A tool like this could support defense organizations by:
+A tool like this could support our society by:
 - Monitoring narrative threats
 - Identifying disinformation campaigns
 - Aiding cyber-intelligence systems
--
 ---

 ## 👩‍💻 Developed By

 **Anshika Singh**
 6th Semester, B.Tech CSE (AI & ML)
 Oriental Institute of Science & Technology, RGPV University
-LinkedIn: www.linkedin.com/in/
-anshika-singh-4ab153331